 Kelsey Wierdsma is the Consultation Manager for WNNB.
 She is responsible for the day-to-day consultation activities at WNNB and managing all consultation files.
 Kelsey also oversees projects in Wolastoqey Territory related to protected and conserved areas.
 She has a Master of Environmental Management from the University of New Brunswick and an Interdisciplinary Bachelor of Arts from Saint Thomas University.

-Gillian Paul is the Legal and Governance Advisor for WNNB.
+Gillian Paul is the Interim Nihkanatpat (Executive Director) and Legal and Governance Advisor for WNNB.
 She is currently on maternity leave until June 2022.
 She is Wolastoqey from Neqotkuk.
 Gillian is a lawyer who holds a Bachelor of Arts from Middlebury College and a Juris Doctorate from the University of New Brunswick.
 Gillian was previously an associate with Olthuis, Kleer Townshend LLP, an Indigenous rights law firm based out of Toronto.

 Dr. Colin Curry